bfmartin/fvwm-config-on-openbsd/README.md

   * Starts the xidle command, which locks the screen after 10 minutes of inactivity.

-### Battery Status

-A new battery status indicator was added on 2020-07-06.
-The indicator shows percentage remaining and minutes remaining, as reported by the apm command.
-If the battery is not present, it shows 'unknown'.

-Feedback on this new feature is appreciated.
-It's been tested on my two laptops with different screen resolutions.

 ## Requirements

-OpenBSD 7.5 and its bundled FVWM.
+OpenBSD 7.6 and its bundled FVWM.
 This was developed on OpenBSD/amd64 6.0 (and later) and FVWM version 2.2.5.
 Other versions may work as well.

 No additional software beyond the base installation is required.